Prushka/Trading-System/phase2/README.md

 4. You can configure to use local database in redis.yaml and database.yaml
 5. The default administrative has username: admin and password: admin???
 6. Validation: although most of the validation is covered.
 I do not have extra time to go over all Commands.
 So unless something has an optional in it, it is recommended to fill in all blanks (when there are TextFields / ComboBoxes).
+7. Try to edit item and user by doubling clicking table cells.
+8. After clicking the checkout button in Cart, a trade pane will show up.
+Please Drag and Drop Items from the table on the left to the table on the right.

 Features:
 -------------